hashgraph/hedera-improvement-proposal/assets/hip-1037/Specification-Format-Style-Guidelines.md

         but "HCS" may be used thereafter.
       - Extremely common acronyms (e.g. RAM or LASER) do not need to be expanded.

+#### Specification Equivalency
+For the purposes of specification document comments, _only_, the following protocol buffer "types" are considered equivalent.
+- Message
+   - `service`
+   - `enum`
+- Field
+   - `rpc`
+Equivalent types require equivalent specification, so a `service` should be specified using the same guidelines as a `message` or `enum`.
+A `rpc` should be specified using the same guidelines as a "field".

 ### Description
-- First line of each document block is "what is this", and should be a single sentence.
+- The first line of each document block is "what is this", and should be a single sentence.
 Examples: "An identifier for an account." or "A `tokenTransfer` transaction request body.".
    - Avoid "this is a thing" (or shorter "thing") type sentences, write "A thing" instead.
       - This applies for the _first sentence_ only, **not** elsewhere.